 Dr. Kirsten Coverstone is an audiologist and coordinator of the statewide Early Hearing Detection & Intervention program.
 She has led a number of quality improvement projects involving hospitals, clinics, & specialists in an effort to improve outcomes and decrease disparities in timely follow-up and diagnosis of hearing loss.

-Leslie has her BSN, MS, and PhD from the University of Minnesota and is a certified nurse midwife, RN, and registered public health nurse.
-She teaches at Metropolitan State University, focusing on undergraduate research and epidemiology courses, women’s health, and public health.
-She is on her second year of a three year term as full-time department chair for the Department of Nursing.
-Her dissertation focused on contraceptive practices of emerging adult women.
+Leslie has her BSN, MS, and Ph.D. from the University of Minnesota and is a certified nurse-midwife, RN, and registered public health nurse.
+She is an associate professor of nursing at Metropolitan State University, focusing on undergraduate research and epidemiology courses, women’s health, and public health.
+She serves on the AWHONN-MN leadership team and practices as a CNM at a reproductive health clinic in the twin cities.

 Lisa Johnson RN, BSN is currently the Director for Women’s and Children’s Services for Sanford Bemidji Medical Center.
 Lisa has her Masters in Healthcare Administration from Minnesota State University-Moorhead.
 She brings 15 years’ experience in caring for women and their families in a rural community setting.
 Lisa is passionate about ensuring all women in Minnesota have access to high-quality and safe patient care leading to improved birth outcomes.
 With a special interest in substance use disorders in pregnancy, she has led programming focusing on ensuring moms and babies are kept together as a family unit.